 Learning and playing outdoors has multiple benefits for both children and adults.
 Teachers and caregivers looking for ways to get kids playing and learning outdoors in winter can take advantage of the cold weather to co-create eco-friendly, and nature inspired, ice art.
 As responsible stewards of the environment, finding ways to create art with children that reduces the amount of glitter and paper is an environmental choice that benefits our planet.
 To begin, you really only need containers, a water source, and loose parts made up from a collection of cuttings from your school garden or school yard.
-We use our mud kitchen year round and keep a wide variety of baking tins in the mud kitchen that are useful for this purpose.
+We use our mud kitchen year round and keep a wide variety of baking tins in the mud kitchen that are useful for making ice art, like ice wreaths.

 Mud Kitchen Ice Muffins

-In this activity, we used a bundt pan to collect the cuttings from the garden that would add a natural splash of colour and interest to our winter garden.
-You can either add a ribbon into the pan to freeze, or wrap the ribbon around the completed wreath to hang it from trees, seeds or other areas high enough that the ribbon will not pose a choking hazard.
+To make an ice wreath, we used a bundt pan to collect the cuttings from the garden that would add a natural splash of colour and interest to our winter garden.
+You can either add a ribbon or twine into the pan to freeze, or wrap the twine around the completed wreath to hang it from trees for a festive addition to your winter landscape.
 This activity was inspired by The Artful Parent.
 You can see her post with step by step instructions for making ice wreaths here.

 Geometric Ice Shapes

 There is also an enormous amount of nature detective work to be done in and around your garden and school yard when the temperatures freeze.
 Children can search for what shapes remain when the water freezes into corners and edges of objects and depressions in the landscape.
 On the first day of a good freeze, we spend hours searching for the artistic geometric shapes and icy treasures the ice creates.
 This activity is also an excellent entry point for exploring states of matter.